 - 1. Identify the partners and provide a brief history of the collaborative relationship among those partners, including when and under what circumstances the relationship began and when each partner entered into the relationship. - 2.
 Describe the roles and responsibilities each partner will assume to ensure the success of the proposed project. - 3.
 State that each project partner has reviewed the budget, is aware of the total amount being requested, and is being fully compensated for their work under the grant or is agreeing to be partially compensated or receive no compensation from the grant. - 4.
-Include the mission statement of the organization (or designated subdivision) serving as the required expert on domestic violence, dating violence, sexual assault or stalking. - 5.
-Identify the organization that will provide legal representation to victims, and the organization responsible for the supervision and mentorship of project attorneys.
+Identify which organization has the expertise in providing direct services for victims of domestic violence, dating violence, sexual assault, and stalking. - 5.
+Describe the types of direct services the organization provides to victims of domestic violence, dating violence, sexual assault, and stalking. - 6.
+Detail the length of time the organization has provided the types of direct services for victims described in number five above. - 7.
+Describe accomplishments in the community in providing services to victims of domestic violence, dating violence, sexual assault, and stalking of both agencies. - 8.
+Indicate approval of the entire budget by all partners.
+Describe the resources each partner would contribute to the project, either through time, in-kind contributions, or grant funds. - 9.
+Demonstrate a commitment to work together to achieve stated project goals and objectives.